-^{13 &#}x27;Propitiation' is a theological term; God's righteous character has been outraged by human sin, and something must be done to 'satisfy'/'pacify' that outraged character.
+9 'Propitiation' is a theological term; God's righteous character has been outraged by human sin, and something must be done to 'satisfy'/'pacify' that outraged character.
 Christ's sacrifice propitiated God, satisfied/pacified His outraged character.
+The resurrection is the proof that the Father accepted the sacrifice, that He declared Himself to be satisfied.

-The Greek word here covers both 'to test' and 'to tempt' (to tempt is to test one's moral fiber), the choice in English being guided by the context.
+10 The Greek word here covers both 'to test' and 'to tempt' (to tempt is to test one's moral fiber), the choice in English being guided by the context.
 Jesus was not tested only in the area of morals; He was tested physically as well.
 We too are tested in a variety of ways.
+(James 1:13 states that God cannot be tempted by evil, and He tempts no one.)

-15 To 'confess' is much more than to 'profess', it involves commitment.
+11 To 'confess' is much more than to 'profess', it involves commitment.